gbraad/fedora-modularity/source/development/integration/grooming.rst

 Grooming Your Changes
 =====================

-Apart from :doc:`coding-style`,
-there are some things that you should keep in mind regarding the changes you submit.
+Apart from coding style concerns, there are some things that you should keep in mind regarding the changes you submit.
 Normally you'd develop your changes in a private branch on your fork of a repository and, when you're done, submit them as pull requests ("PR") against a public branch of the repository.
 The following guidelines concentrate on changes in this format, their goal is to enable you to groom the commits forming your pull request so that another person can review it without great effort, that the changes can be integrated well with the existing code and can be easily debugged later if necessary.

 Pull Requests
 -------------